Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Introduction

 \item We demonstrate NIAF's \textbf{scalability and performance} across diverse backbones (Florence-2 to Qwen3-VL), achieving state-of-the-art results on CALVIN and LIBERO benchmarks.
-Real-world experiments further validate that our continuous formulation effectively mitigates the control jitter inherent in discrete baselines, enabling superior smoothness in delicate dynamic tasks. \end{itemize}
+Real-world experiments further validate that our continuous representation effectively mitigates control jitter inherent in discrete baselines, enabling superior smoothness in delicate dynamic tasks. \end{itemize}